A day trip from Bundoran to Malin Head, Donegal.

 The Road to Nowhere

 On leaving Buncrana you have a choice to either go on the main road or continue on some, lets say, “not so main” roads on the Inishowen 100!
-Being the adventurous types we followed the 100 trail and were not disappointed.
-At one point the famous song from Talking Heads came to mind “The Road to Nowhere” as we were surround by mountains and one single road that we knew had to go somewhere but with the element of mystery intriguing us.
+Being the adventurous types we followed the 100 trail.
+We were not disappointed.
+At one point the famous song from Talking Heads came to mind “The Road to Nowhere”.
+We were surround by mountains and one single road that we knew had to go somewhere.
+It certainly the element of mystery intriguing us.

 How Sweet The Sound…